-- The scale and nature of physical intervention must always be proportionate to the behaviour of the child or young person and the nature of harm/damage they might cause - All forms of physical intervention should employ only a reasonable amount of force - the minimum force needed to avert injury to a person or serious damage to property - applied for the shortest period of time - Members of staff and volunteers should never employ physical interventions which are deemed to present an unreasonable risk to children or young people e.g. risk of injury - Members of staff and volunteers shall never use a form of physical intervention for which they have not been trained
+The following must always be considered: Contact should always be avoided with the • The scale and nature of physical intervention buttocks, genitals and breasts must always be proportionate to the behaviour of • Members of staff and volunteers should never the child or young person and the nature of behave in a way which could be interpreted as harm/damage they might cause sexual • All forms of physical intervention should employ • Any form of physical intervention should achieve only a reasonable amount of force - the minimum an outcome that is in the best interests of the force needed to avert injury to a person or child or young person whose behaviour is of serious damage to property - applied for the immediate concern and achieve a better shortest period of time outcome for the child or young person than if no Members of staff and volunteers should never physical intervention is used employ physical interventions which are deemed • Members of staff and volunteers should to present an unreasonable risk to children or consider the circumstances, the risks young people e.g. risk of injury associated with employing physical intervention Members of staff and volunteers shall never use compared with the risks of not employing a form of physical intervention for which they physical intervention have not been trained • Members of staff and volunteers shall never use physical intervention as a form of punishment

 Any physical intervention used should be recorded as soon as possible after the incident by the member of staff and/or volunteer and reported to the Child Wellbeing and Protection Officer as soon as possible.
 This can be done by completing the Concern Recording Form and emailing it to robertcargill@hotmail.com.
+A timely debrief for members of staff and volunteers, the child or young person and their parents/carers

-A timely debrief for members of staff and volunteers, the child or young person and their parents/carers should always take place following an incident where physical intervention has been used.
+A timely debier for members of stan and volunteers, the child of young person and their parents/carers should always take place following an incident where physical intervention has been used.
 This should include ensuring that the physical and emotional wellbeing of those involved has been addressed and ongoing support offered where necessary.
 Members of staff and volunteers, the child or young person and their parents/carers should be given an opportunity to talk about what happened in a calm and safe environment.
 There should also be a discussion with the child or young person and their parents/carers about the child/young person's needs and continued safe participation in the group, team or activity.